Jegstudio/gutenverse-core/gutenverse/readme.txt

 == DESCRIPTION ==

-Gutenverse is a powerful and lightweight Gutenberg blocks and page builder plugin for WordPress Full Site Editing (FSE).
-With over 35 easy-to-use blocks, Gutenverse allows you to customize your website and turn your dream design into reality.
+Gutenverse is a powerful and lightweight Gutenberg blocks and page builder plugin for WordPress Site Editor, featuring over 35+ user-friendly blocks.
+Gutenverse allows you to customize your website and turn your dream design into reality.
 Experience the convenience of using Gutenberg with Gutenverse.

 <a href="https://www.gutenverse.com/" target="_blank" rel="">Check out Gutenverse Blocks in Action</a>

 Fully compatible with the latest WordPress Full Site Editor and Gutenberg, Gutenverse unlocks the full potential of WordPress's Full Site Editor and Block Patterns.
 Enjoy an improved publishing experience with advanced options and a diverse range of blocks to fulfill all your needs.

 To help you get started, we've also created a beautiful WordPress theme that works seamlessly with Gutenverse.

-<a href="https://wordpress.org/themes/author/jegstudio/" target="_blank" rel="">Explore Gutenverse Pre-Built Template Websites</a>
+<a href="https://gutenverse.com/theme-list/" target="_blank" rel="">Explore Gutenverse Pre-Built Template Websites</a>

 == FEATURES ==